 More information follows as we first talk about what a direct acting solenoid is.

-In the drawing above, item #1 is the coil itself, and inside the black exterior are the actual coil windings, depicted by the gold color.
+In the drawing above, item #1 is the coil, and inside the black exterior are the coil windings are depicted by the gold color.

-Please note how the compressed air (depicted in blue) enters the valve through the supply port, but is blocked from flowing by a poppet (purple color) that is sitting on an "O" ring, sealing the incoming air stream from flowing through the valve and out the other port.
+Note how the compressed air enters the valve through the supply port, and is blocked from flowing through the valve by a poppet (purple color).
+The poppet is sitting on an "O" ring, thus sealing the incoming air stream from flowing through the valve and out the other port.

-The coil on this valve is de-energized, and the internal valve actuator, which is a spring, is in control at this time, shutting off the air flow.
+The coil on this valve drawing is de-energized, meaning that electricity is not flowing to it, and the internal valve actuator, the spring, is in control at this time, shutting off the air flow.

-The solenoid coil, when it is energized, creates a magnetic field which will move the pole piece (item #3 - brown color) inside the coil housing.
-In this example, the pole piece will move to the right.
-Since it is attached to the poppet inside the valve, when the coil is energized and the pole piece is moved by the magnetic field, the poppet will move along with the pole piece.
+The solenoid actuator, when it is energized with electricity, creates a magnetic field.
+That electrical field will move the pole piece (item #3 - brown color) inside the coil housing.
+In this drawing the pole piece will move to the right.
+Since it is attached to the poppet inside the valve, when the coil is energized and the pole piece is moved by the magnetic field, the poppet will move along as well.

-Item #4 depicts the outer valve body, and the arrow is pointing towards the internal valve actuator, the coil spring.
+Item #4 depicts the outer valve body.
+The arrow is pointing towards the internal valve actuator, the coil spring.

-When the direct acting solenoid valve is energized the coil creates a magnetic field pulling the pole piece to the right as shown in the drawing just above.
+When the solenoid energized the coil creates a magnetic field pulling the pole piece to the right as shown in the drawing just above.